The first computers were so big they fit into entire rooms. Now, we can fit mini computers into our pockets via our phones.

 Empowering Mail Carriers to meet Consumers’ Demands

-The mobile Postal worker platform is enabling companies to optimize the first and last mile delivery channels – a strategy otherwise known as optichannel.
-By equipping mobile devices with all the functionality staff would have in a Post office, mail carriers can offer a variety of products and services at the doors of businesses and consumers, find the quickest routes to speed up delivery times and facilitate an array of transactions.
+The Mobile Point-Of-Service (POS) platform is enabling companies to optimize the first and last mile delivery channels – a strategy otherwise known as customer-centric Post.
+By equipping mobile devices with all the functionality staff would have in a Post Office, mail carriers can offer a variety of products and services at the doors of businesses and consumers, find the quickest routes to speed up delivery times and facilitate an array of transactions.

-Consumers benefit most from a Mobile Postal Platform, as they can:
+Consumers benefit most from a Mobile POS, as they can: